microsoft/vnet-in-azure-spring-cloud/README.md

+**This document is deprecated, please refer to http://aka.ms/azure-spring-cloud-vnet-docs for the latest content.**

 # Azure Spring Cloud Documentation

 Deploy Azure Spring Cloud in your own virtual network.
 For context and introduction see [VNET in Azure Spring Cloud](./intro/vnet-support-in-azure-spring-cloud-june-2020.pdf).